How to recognise lymphoedema

 The most common causes of chronic oedema are listed in Table 1.

-Table 1: Causes of chronic oedema
+Clinical features of chronic oedema

 Lymphoedema can affect any part of the body but most commonly involves the legs.
 When it initially develops, the swelling is usually soft and easy to “pit” (Fig 1).
 However, over time, the subcutaneous tissues become firmer due to the deposition of fat and fibrosis and the swelling is less easy to “pit”.